-Issue 5-3: How many times (Y) the UE is allowed to fail the on-going cell reselection due to exceeding any of Md,max, Mm,max, and Me,max, before it initiates cell selection procedures for the selected PLMN as defined in TS 38.304 [1]?
+Issue 5-3: How many maximum times (Y) the UE is allowed to fail the on-going cell reselection due to exceeding any of Md,max, Mm,max, and Me,max, before it initiates cell selection procedures for the selected PLMN as defined in TS 38.304 [1]?

 Proposals

-Option 1: Y=4.
+Option 1: Y>1 (e.g.,[4]), specified.

 Option 2: Y=1

-Option 3: Y=infinity
+Option 3: Y=infinity (will the UE get stuck in the loop in this case?
+Note: according to the earlier RAN4 agreements, the UE shall restart the corresponding procedures upon exceeding Md, Mm, Me.)

+Option 4: Y=0 (no reattempt is allowed)

+Option 5: unspecified (will the UE get stuck in the loop in this case?
+Note: according to the earlier RAN4 agreements, the UE shall restart the corresponding procedures upon exceeding Md, Mm, Me.)

 Recommended WF

-Discuss the proposals
+Discuss the updated proposals

+Proposed agreement: The maximum number of times Y when any of Md,max, Mm,max, and Me,max, is exceeded before the UE initiates cell selection procedures for the selected PLMN as defined in TS 38.304 is unspecified (option 5).

 Sub-topic 5-4